Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-1/labs/git-pub.md

 ]
 ```

-1. List the food under your drinks list on the index ( food_index.js )
+1. List the food list using an index template ( food_index.js )
 1. Make them clickable as well to go to their show page ( food_show.js )

 > 🔴 _Remember to commit!_